JoeStrout/minimicro-sysdisk/ROADMAP.md

 - ☑︎ `cd` now validates the given path, and refuses to change to an invalid path.
 - ☑︎ `"/"` is now a valid path (in cd, dir, etc.)
 - ☐ Make `edit` take an optional filename to `load`.
 If you have unsaved changes, then tell the user to save or reset and bail out.
 Consider same for `run`
-- ☐ BUG: Esc key does not enter the keyboard buffer (as seen by key.available and key.get) on Windows and Linux, but does on Mac.
+- ☐ BUG: Esc key does not enter the keyboard buffer (as seen by `key.available` and `key.get`) on Windows and Linux, but does on Mac.
-- ☐ key.axis: add an optional parameter to get raw (unsmoothed) inputs
+- ☐ `key.axis`: add an optional parameter to get raw (unsmoothed) inputs
 - ☐ `Image.fromScreen` takes a screen shot, including all layers
 - ☐ `Image.flip` and `Image.rotate` (in 90° increments)
 - ☐ BUG: if you assign to any property of a playing sound, you lose the ability to adjust or stop it or even tell if it's playing (because we wipe out the _handle)